marcriehm/kubernetes-research/API.md

 * https://kubernetes.io/docs/concepts/overview/kubernetes-api/
 * https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/ \[Kubernetes version 1.12 API Reference\]

-The Kubernetes API Server speaks two languages: [gRPC](https://grpc.io "gRPC") and RESTful JSON (if YAML is used, it is converted to JSON before hitting the API server).
+The Kubernetes API Server speaks two languages: [gRPC](https://grpc.io "gRPC") and RESTful JSON (when YAML is used, for example in declarative files, it is converted to JSON before being sent to the API server).
 Either form of communication can be used; they follow the same schema definition and there is a one-to-one mapping between the gRPC syntax and the RESTful one.
 I believe that intra-component communication between
 Kubernetes components themselves is gRPC.
 This page discusses the REST API because it is more likely to be encountered by end users.